***The CDI-Knowledge Exam was retired December 31, 2020.

 CDI Knowledge Exam Scoring

-The test consists of 100 multiple-choice questions.
-All questions are of equal weight, and you will receive one point for each correct answer.
-Incorrect and unanswered questions receive no points.
-You are encouraged to answer all questions since there is no penalty for incorrect answers.
-You must receive a score of 72 or better to pass the exam.
+The test consisted of 100 multiple-choice questions.
+All questions were of equal weight, and received one point for each correct answer.
+Incorrect and unanswered questions received no points.
+A score of 72 or better was needed to pass the exam.

 CDI Knowledge Exam Score Reporting